-C. 1.21 Indicate the cases in which Directors must resign.
+C.1.21 Indicate the cases in which Directors must resign.

-Article 20 of the Regulations of the Board of Directors stipulates that the Directors must place their position at the disposal of the Board of Directors and formalise, if the latter deems appropriate, the pertinent resignation, in the following cases:
+Article 20.2 of the Regulations of the Board of Directors stipulates that the Directors must place their position at the disposal of the Board of Directors and formalise, if the latter deems appropriate, the pertinent resignation, in the following cases:

-a) when they depart the executive positions with which their appointment as Director was associated;
+(a) when they depart the executive positions, posts or functions with which their appointment as Director was associated;

-b) when they are subject to any of the cases of incompatibility or prohibition provided by law; when they are indicted for an allegedly criminal act or are subject to a disciplinary proceeding for serious or very serious fault instructed by the supervisory authorities;
+(b) when they are subject to any of the cases of incompatibility or prohibition provided by law or no longer meet the suitability requirements according to the applicable regulations;

-c) when they are indicted for an allegedly criminal act or are subject to a disciplinary proceeding for serious or very serious fault instructed by the supervisory authorities;
+(c) when they are indicted for an allegedly criminal act or are subject to a disciplinary proceeding for serious or very serious fault instructed by the supervisory authorities;

-d) when their remaining on the Board, they may place at risk the Company's interest, or when the reasons for which they were appointed cease to exist.
-In particular, in the case of stakeholding external Directors, when the shareholder they represent sells its stakeholding in its entirety.
+(d) when their remaining on the Board, they may place at risk the Company's interest, or when the reasons for which they were appointed cease to exist.
+In particular, in the case of external stakeholding Directors, when the shareholder they represent transfers its stake in its entirety.
 They must also do so when the said shareholder lowers its stakeholding to a level which requires the reduction of the number of external stakeholding Directors;

-e) when significant changes in their professional status or in the conditions under which they were appointed Director take place; and f) when due to facts attributable to the Director, his remainder on the Board causes a serious damage to the corporate net worth or reputation in the judgement of the Board.
+(e) when significant changes in their professional status or in the conditions under which they were appointed Director take place; and

+(f) when due to facts attributable to the Director, his remainder on the Board causes a serious damage to the corporate net worth or reputation in the judgement of the Board.